bbauska/meta-react-basics/README.md

 This, in essence, is how the ternary operator works.
 It's just some shorthand syntax that I can use as a replacement for the <b>if</b>
 statement.
-To prove that this is really the case, here's my starting if\...else example, written as a ternary operator:
+To prove that this is really the case, here's my starting if...else example, written as a ternary operator:

 ```
 let name = 'Bob';